-Revelation chapter 6.
-The birth pangs of the kingdom of heaven in the 20th century, and the wrath of God in the 21st century.
+Revelation 6.
+The title deed to the kingdom of God is opened: the birth pangs of the kingdom in the 20th century and the wrath of God in the 21st.

-Of the four gospel writers, only John does not record in his gospel what Jesus revealed about the end of the age in parables and his discourse on the Mount of Olives.
-The visions in Revelation 6-14 make good the omission.
-In their plainer language the synoptic gospels help interpret the imagery.
-The key passage occurs not long before Jesus’ death, when he was asked, “When will these things be, and what will be the sign of your coming and of the close of the age?”
+Of the four gospel writers, only John does not record what Jesus said about the end in parables and in his discourse on the Mount of Olives.
+The visions in Revelation 6-14 make good the omission, while in plainer language the synoptic gospels help interpret the imagery.
+The key passage occurs not long before his death, when the disciples ask, “When will these things be, and what will be the sign of your coming and of the close of the age?”

-The question is in two parts: one concerning when the temple would be destroyed, and the other concerning how his followers would know when his return would be imminent.
-Jesus answers the first in Luke 21:20-24, a passage not found elsewhere: ‘When you see Jerusalem surrounded by armies, then know that its desolation has come near.’
-In Matthew and Mark the answer is that persecution at the hands of the Jews will end in their being held accountable for all the innocent blood shed on earth since Creation (Matt 23:34-36), and that this, including, by implication, the destruction of the Temple (Matt 24:1-2), will all happen in their lifetimes.
-Probably this different answer is displaced, since in Luke it comes much earlier in the narrative (Luke 11:49-51).
-It is difficult to read any further sayings as an answer to the question.
-The superficially similar warning about a second ‘abomination of desolation’ in the temple precinct is one element of Jesus’ answer to the second part.
-It occurs only in Matthew and Mark (though compare Luke 17:31).
+The question has two parts: one is about when the Temple would be destroyed, the other, about how his followers would know when his return would be imminent.
+Jesus answers the first in Luke 19:43f: “Your enemies will build a rampart around you [Jerusalem] and encircle you and hem you in on every side.
+They will dash you to the ground, you and your children in you, and not leave one stone upon another.”
+In Matthew and Mark the answer is that persecution of the messengers of the new covenant will end in the Jews being held accountable for all the innocent blood shed since Creation (Matt 23:34-36), and that this will happen in their lifetimes, including, by implication, the destruction of the Temple (Matt 24:1-2).
+Possibly this different answer is displaced, since in Luke it comes much earlier in the narrative (Luke 11:49-51); it is difficult to read any further words in Matthew as pertaining to the destruction of the Temple.
+The warning about a second ‘abomination of desolation’ in the temple precinct is one element of Jesus’ answer to the second part.

 |Followers will be imprisoned and killed||5th seal: People killed for their witness to the gospel|